Integrations/Browser Use

 result = await agent.run()

 The agent has unrestricted browser access.
 It can navigate anywhere, fill any form, click any button.
-No policy enforcement, no audit trail.
+No policy enforcement, no decision record.

 With Veto